We are NOT the ASPCA!!!

 His compensation from ASPCA subsidiaries alone in 2020, the year the COVID-19 crisis hit, killing a million Americans, putting many millions out of work and bankrupting hundreds of thousands, was more than the top salary paid by the majority of U.S. humane societies and animal care-and-control agencies.

 But this is not to bash Bershadker himself, though we have significant differences with several ASPCA policies, all of them long predating his tenure, and question both his competence and accountability as a manager of humane programs.

 Bershadker has now been at the ASPCA for 21 years.
 Coming from a background in finance, Bershadker previously served as the ASPCA vice president for development, meaning he was a fundraiser, and then for a time was senior vice president of anti-cruelty programs, back before the ASPCA returned responsibility for doing anti-cruelty law enforcement––the first and oldest ASPCA mission––to the New York City police department.

 Bershadker ascended to the ASPCA presidency on June 1, 2013, the first ASPCA president since Sydney H. Coleman, president from 1930 until his death in 1951, to have worked for the ASPCA in any capacity before being put in charge.

 Raising $57 million a year more than predecessor

-The ASPCA, in short, iat the end of 2017 was raising $57 million more per year than when Bershadker took over, so perhaps––from a strictly business perspective––he earned his 71% increase in compensation over the preceding ten years.
+The ASPCA, in short, at the end of 2020 was raising almost $180 million more per year than when Bershadker took over, so perhaps––from a strictly business perspective––he earned his nearly tripled increase in compensation over the preceding ten years.

 Where did the money come from?